-We will collect healthcare waste from patients that treat themselves at home.
+We will collect healthcare waste.
 Please contact us and we will advise you how to dispose of these items correctly.

-Please contact us when you have three or more boxes of sharps to collect.
+If your GP will not take your sharps, please contact us when you have three or more boxes to collect.
 If you are unlikely to fill three boxes, contact us when you have finished your treatment and we will collect them.
-You may also be able to take sharps to your local GP for disposal.

 Sharps must always be presented in sealed boxes.